13 Natural Ways To Help With Pancreatitis

 Pancreatitis is an inflammation of the pancreas, a small gland that is present near the top of the abdominal cavity.
 When the gland becomes inflamed, the surrounding blood vessels can also get inflamed, and there may be bleeding and infection.
 In time, the pancreas starts to produce too much digestive juice and “digests” itself.
 Pancreatitis can be of two types: acute and chronic.
 [1]

 In cases of chronic pancreatitis, which can go on for months or years, seeing a medical professional is strongly recommended.
-If left untreated, pancreatitis can result in more serious complications, such as diabetes, kidney failure, infection of the pancreas, respiratory distress, and an increased risk of pancreatic cancer.
+If left untreated, pancreatitis can result in more serious complications, such as diabetes, kidney failure, infection of the pancreas, respiratory distress.
 That being said, many cases of pancreatitis can be treated naturally, with some of the home remedies outlined in more detail below.

 An x-ray image of pancreatitis